Welcome to the PEAT glossary. You can find definitions for key accessibility terms used on this site in the list below.

 Synonyms: universal design UD

-The Voluntary Product Accessibility Template (VPAT) is the tool used to report a product's compliance with Section 508.
+The Voluntary Product Accessibility Template (VPAT) is the tool vendors use to create Accessibility Conformance Reports (ACR).
+An ACR provides a report of an ICT item's compliance with Section 508.
 It is a table that shows all of Section 508's provisions, and whether and how well the product addresses them.
-VPATs may be requested by a purchaser, and provided by an ICT vendor.
-Not all provisions apply to all products, so most VPATs are a subset of the full form.
-The VPAT was developed by the Information Technology Industry Council in coordination with the General Services Administration.

 Web Content Accessibility Guidelines 2.0 (WCAG 2.0) is the international set of technical guidelines produced by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
 WCAG 2.0 includes general guidance, with detailed information about solutions, and 3 levels of compliance.